- About SATO RACING -

 |SUZUKA 8 HOURS|

 SATO RACING parts are developed and tested with the assistance of circuit racers in Japan.
-Our parent company's HQ is not too far from Suzuka Raceway, which has led to many specialized racing parts being developed for teams entering the yearly Suzuka 8 Hours endurance race.
-Since 2015, our engineers have been most heavily involved with the Hooters team, but many other teams also use our parts.
+Our parent company's HQ is not too far from Suzuka Raceway, which has led to many specialized racing parts being developed for the All-Japan race series and teams entering the yearly Suzuka 8 Hours endurance race.
+From 2015-18, our engineers were been most heavily involved with the Hooters team, but many other teams also use our parts.
 Team Kagayama has used our Rear Sets and Frame Siders on their podium-finishing GSX-R1000 for several years, and in the 2015 race alone over half the entrants were using at least one part made by BABY FACE / SATO RACING.
-Many of the one-off prototype parts initially developed for endurance racers at the Suzuka 8 Hours end up being put in production later on, most notably our 'Race Concept' series of Rear Sets, so this race was and continues to be an important testbed for our parts.
+Many of the one-off prototype parts initially developed for racers entering the Suzuka 8 Hours end up being put in production later on, most notably our 'Race Concept' series of racing parts, so this race was and continues to be an important testbed for our parts.

-Due in part to heavy interest in the one-off racing Rear Sets our engineers have been designing specifically for teams participating in the Suzuka 8 Hours endurance race, in 2014 we introduced our Race Concept series of Rear Sets.
+Due in part to heavy interest in the one-off racing Rear Sets our engineers have been designing specifically for teams participating in Suzuka 8 Hours and the All-Japan endurance race series, in 2014 we introduced our Race Concept series of Rear Sets.
 These Rear Sets are pure racing-spec Rear Sets designed for dedicated track bikes, with no design compromises to make them also compatible for street use.

 Around 2010, SATO RACING entered into the field of carbon composite parts.
 A state-of-the-art autoclave was obtained, and premium quality dry carbon was sourced from the same company that makes the carbon used in construction on the Boeing 787 Dreamliner.
 The first few years of carbon parts production was promising, and over 60 unique carbon parts were eventually designed and produced, ranging from engine covers to rear fenders and swingarm covers.
-But by the end of 2014, technical difficulties combined with excessive production costs conspired to prematurely halt the production of carbon parts, at least for the time being. ( Click here to see our remaining inventory of SATO Carbon parts ).
+But by the end of 2014, technical difficulties combined with excessive production costs conspired to prematurely halt the production of most carbon parts, with the exception of a few one-off and limited-run parts for race bikes. ( Click here to see our remaining inventory of SATO Carbon parts ).